bic-berkeley/psych-214-fall-2016/pca_solution.rst

 Plot the two rows against each other to get a feel for the variation.
-Remember that each row in ``X`` is a volume, so you are plotting the signal from the first volume against the signal for the second volume.
+Remember that each row in ``X`` is a volume, so you are plotting the signal from the first volume against the corresponding signal for the second volume.

 .. nbplot::